-Total amount available to NC BoS CoC: \$ 2,531,321

-The PRC recommends this ESG Application Slate for approval by the Steering Committee
+Total amount available to NC BoS CoC: \$2,531,321.
+The PRC recommends this ESG Application Slate for approval by the Steering Committee.
+Tonya Freeman motioned for approval of the ESG Application Slate, and Latasha McNair seconded.
+The motion was approved unanimously.

-Questions?

-Motion.

-Next steps and timeline
+Next steps and timeline: